roguh/langjamgamejam/diary.markdown

 I want the first boss to be a dragon, like the logo of langjamgamejam:

 ![Langjam Gamejam logo: black and white pixel art of a fierce dragon with an outstretched claw and a mouth ready to breathe fire down on the peons.](./img/langjamgamejam.png)

+# Prep day 3 and 4: Evaluation

+evaluation is now possible
+let-in in a do-statement is a syntax error, in keyword not needed SMH haskell-language-server doesn't work well with stack, plus stack wasn't working well on Nix, might switch to Cabal package managers are hard!
+Felt language inspiring!
+LSP might be in my lang's future how to translate scheme to Javascript? variable name conversion...
+TODO letrec fun to implement, can help you write compiler or parser-combinator library

+Kaboom platform tutorial, no for-loops; JS code looks quite scheme-y already! will need to have dicts, maybe like clojure's? maybe JSON-like?
+TODO translate to Kaplay

+TODO double and complex numbers
+TODO dicts